gbif/ssg-gb24/content/05_travel-accommodation/en.md

 Bus 615 (“Lentoasema-Rautatientori”) is operated by Helsinki Region Transport (HSL).
 A regional ticket costs 5,50 euros and can be purchased from Helsinki Region Transport (HSL) ticket machines or from the driver with cash.
 At night you can also take the 415N night bus.

 * By taxi:
 You can also travel conveniently between the airport and the city centre by taxi, which will cost around 45 euros.
+Credit cards are accepted.

 More information on connections to Hesinki Airport here: [https://www.finavia.fi/en/helsinki-airport/to-and-from/train-buses-and-taxis/](https://www.finavia.fi/en/helsinki-airport/to-and-from/train-buses-and-taxis/)